Laminate Floor Care

 Keep some laminate floor cleaner in a spray bottle for tough stains and for spot cleaning in between your regular cleaning schedule.
 You can also spot-clean using a window cleaner or your homemade preparation.
 Never use wood polish on your laminate floor because it will dull the finish and create a very slick walking surface.

 Proper care for your floor will make a big difference in how satisfied you are with it, as well as how well it holds up.
-To learn more about other flooring options, you can follow the links on the next page.
+To learn more about other flooring options, you can follow the links below.

 Related HowStuffWorks Articles:

 - Figueras, David.
 "Laminate Floor Basics."
 BobVila.com.
 2001. http://www.bobvila.com/HowTo_Library/Laminate_Floor_Basics-Laminate_Floors-A1811.html